telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 From Q2 2013 PDF export supports header and footer.
 PageHeader element holds the header cells while the PageFooter elements contains the footer cells and they are applicable to ExportSettings-Pdf tab.
 The supported child properties for the both elements are LeftCell, MiddleCell, RightCell which contain the cell text and text alignment properties.
 Apart from the plain text,the cell text property can contain HTML code, and a special tag **<?page-number?>** which can be used to display the current page's number.

->note Image contents of the header/footer cells might be shrunk if they go out of the header/footer area.
+>tip Image contents of the header/footer cells might be shrunk if they go out of the header/footer area.
 Adjusting the pagemargins can give the header/footer more space for the larger images.
 >